ArctiqTeam/e-google-IaaS-lab1/docs/2-terraform.md

 ## Project Directory

-To keep things tidy, lets create a directory to keep our files.
+To keep things tidy, let's create a directory to keep our files.
 We recommend calling it workshop.
 Feel free to use the Code Editor or Shell depending on what you prefer.

 ## Create a Webserver